Hamunii/LC-ExampleEnemy/README.md

 # Example Enemy

 This repository contains the full source code for the Example Enemy for Lethal Company, including the Unity project which can be used to build its asset bundle.
+The guide part of this project can be found (once it is up) at https://lethal.wiki/dev/apis/lethallib/custom-enemies/overview.

 ## Setting Up The Project For Development